rainlanguage/rain-sdk/docs/markdown/rain-sdk.erc20transfertier.md

 // To deploy a new ERC20TransferTier, pass an ethers.js Signer and the config for the ERC20TransferTier. const newTier = await ERC20TransferTier.deploy(signer, ERC20TransferTierConfigArgs);

-// To connect to an existing ERC20TransferTier just pass the address and an ethers.js Signer. const existingTier = new ERC20TransferTier(address, signer);
+// To connect to an existing ERC20TransferTier just pass the tier address, token address and an ethers.js Signer. const existingTier = new ERC20TransferTier(address, tokenAddress, signer);

 // Once you have a ERC20TransferTier, you can call the smart contract methods: const tierValues = await existingTier.tierValues();